 In last week’s blog, I noted that NOTHING and I mean NOTHING irritates me as much as a slow maybe.
 It is absolutely frustrating.
 Give me a quick no, now.
 I also noted how I see others (not our clients, they now know better) put themselves in the position where their prospects continue to suggest they are interested in their services but can never commit.

 I noted how it was time to stop letting prospects control you.
-It’s time to take back the process and start working with those who are ready, willing and able to make a decision.
+It’s time to take control of the process and start working with those who are ready, willing and able to make a decision.
 Then we shared The “Prospect Spectrum” – 8 steps to determine how qualified a prospect really is.